chakravala/Grassmann.jl/README.md

 streamplot(vectorfield(exp((π/4)*(v12+v∞3)),V(2,3,4),V(1,2,3)),-1.5..1.5,-1.5..1.5,-1.5..1.5,gridsize=(10,10))
 ```
 ![paper/img/wave.png](paper/img/wave.png)

+Thus, computations involving fully general rotational algebras and Lie bivector groups are possible with a full trigonometric suite.
+Conformal geometric algebra is possible with the Minkowski plane, based on the null-basis.
+In general, multivalued quantum logic is enabled by the `∧,∨,⋆` Grassmann lattice.
+Mixed-symmetry algebra with *Leibniz.jl* and *Grassmann.jl*, having the geometric algebraic product chain rule, yields automatic differentiation and Hodge-DeRahm co/homology  as unveiled by Grassmann.
+Most importantly, the Dirac-Clifford product yields generalized Hodge-Laplacian and the Betti numbers with Euler characteristic `χ`.

 The *Grassmann.jl* package and its accompanying support packages provide an extensible platform for high performance computing with geometric algebra at high dimensions.
 This enables the usage of many different types of `TensorAlgebra` along with various `VectorBundle` parameters and interoperability for a wide range of scientific and research applications.